Microsoft/azure-docs.pt-pt/articles/security-center/security-center-policies-overview.md

 ## <a name="next-steps"></a>Passos Seguintes
 Neste artigo, aprendeu sobre as políticas de segurança no Centro de segurança do Azure.
 Para saber mais sobre o Centro de segurança do Azure, veja os artigos seguintes:

-* [Definir políticas de segurança no Centro de segurança do Azure](tutorial-security-policy.md): Saiba como configurar políticas de segurança para as suas subscrições do Azure e grupos de recursos.
+* [Definir políticas de segurança no Centro de segurança do Azure](tutorial-security-policy.md): Saiba como configurar políticas de segurança para as suas subscrições do Azure.
 * [Gerir recomendações de segurança no Centro de segurança do Azure](security-center-recommendations.md): Saiba como as recomendações do Centro de segurança ajudá-lo a proteger os seus recursos do Azure.
 * [Monitorização de estado de funcionamento de segurança no Centro de segurança do Azure](security-center-monitoring.md): Saiba como monitorizar o estado de funcionamento dos recursos do Azure.
 * [Gerir e responder a alertas de segurança no Centro de segurança do Azure](security-center-managing-and-responding-alerts.md): Saiba como gerir e responder a alertas de segurança.